 Description: Flyer that highlights proper stormwater management practices and is geared towards local business owners.
-Targeted Audience: Businesses, institutions and commercial facilities Responsible Depart ment/Parties: Highway Department Measurable Goal(s) : social media forums al flyers for distribution at Town offices, display at Town website, and post on Town (Facebook and Twitter).
-The number of Facebook and Twitter followers at the time of is is tracked.
+Targeted Audience: Businesses, institutions and commercial facilities Responsible Department/Parties: Department of Public Works Measurable Goal(s): Develop informational flyers for distribution at Town offices, display at Town website, and post on Town social media forums (Facebook and Twitter).
+The number of Facebook and Twitter followers at the time of the social media posts is tracked.
 Distribute a minimum of 50 flyers.
-Message Date(s): 202 22 BMP: Special Event BMP Number (Opti onal) 1-8 BMP Number (Opti BMP Number (Opti Document Name an Description: onal) 1-8 d/or Web Address: N/A BMP Number (Opti Document Name an Description: Continue to host an a onal) 1-8 BMP Number (Opti Document Name an Description: Continue to host an a d/or Web Address: N/A Innual public safety day (open house) for the Highway, Police, and Fire Departments to and operational procedures.
+Message Date(s): 2022 BMP: Special Events/Festivals/Fairs BMP Number (Optional) 1-8 December 1 Name and Jan Wah, Address N/A Document Name and/or web Address' N/A Document Name and/or Web Address: N/A Description: Description: Continue to host an annual public safety day (open house) for the Department of Public Works, and the Police and Fire Departments to showcase equipment and operational procedures.
 One of the focuses at the event is stormwater education.
-BMP Number (Option Document Name and Description: Continue to host an ashowcase equipment Targeted Audience: d/or Web Address: N/A Innual public safety day (open house) for the Highway, Police, and Fire Departments to and operational procedures.
+Description: Continue to host an annual public safety day (open house) for the Department of Public Works, and the Police and Fire Departments to showcase equipment and operational procedures.
+One of the focuses at the event is Description: Continue to host an annual public safety day (open house) for the Department of Public Works, and the Police and Fire Departments to showcase equipment and operational procedures.
 One of the focuses at the event is stormwater education.
-BMP Number (Option Document Name and Description: Continue to host an ashowcase equipment Targeted Audience: d/or Web Address: N/A Innual public safety day (open house) for the Highway, Police, and Fire Departments to and operational procedures.
+Description: Continue to host an annual public safety day (open house) for the Department of Public Works, and the Police and Fire Departments to showcase equipment and operational procedures.
 One of the focuses at the event is stormwater education.
-General Public ment/Parties: Highway Department
+Targeted Audience: General Public Description: Continue to host an annual public safety day (open house) for the Department of Public Works, and the Police and Fire Departments to showcase equipment and operational procedures.
+One of the focuses at the event is stormwater education.
+Targeted Audience: General Public Responsible Department/Parties: Department of Public Works Description: Continue to host an annual public safety day (open house) for the Department of Public Works, and the Police and Fire Departments to showcase equipment and operational procedures.
+One of the focuses at the event is stormwater education.
+Targeted Audience: General Public Responsible Department/Parties: Department of Public Works Measurable Goal(s):